 Before you post any hashtags, search the social media platform you are using to see the popular hashtags and what’s being used by people you trust and respect.
 Check out how similar accounts and other practitioners or therapists are utilizing hashtags.

 Don’t just look at the super popular accounts, but try to see what your colleagues are using.
 You can even follow some that interest you.
 This will also give you an idea of what content is out there in your niche.
+Also pay attention to how hashtags perform in search snippets.
+Try entering your key hashtags directly into Google or Perplexity.
+If posts or videos appear in results, that’s a sign those tags are helping your discoverability beyond social media.

 I would also suggest looking at the LinkedIn groups or Facebook groups you follow and searching on Instagram for topics like “mental health awareness” or “hashtags for mental health” to get a sense of what is popular.